Bankruptcy: Pensions

 The UK bankruptcy law was changed in May 2000, effective from 29 May 2000.
 Debtors may now retain occupational pensions while in bankruptcy, except in rare cases.

 Involuntary bankruptcy

-In the United Kingdom, creditors can have a court declare a person who owes them money declared bankrupt involuntarily.
+In the United Kingdom, creditors can have a person who owes them money declared bankrupt involuntarily by a court.
 This can be done when a creditor can prove that they are owed a debt of £5,000 or a share of a person's debts totaling at least £5,000.
 According to Citizens Advice, the reasons for petitioning to have someone declared bankrupt involuntarily can include forcing an individual to sell land or property to pay their debts, simply to punish an individual, to try to stop someone from getting credit in the future, to force an investigation of someone's finances in case they are hiding assets, or to help force an employer to pay wages a group of employees is owed.